pysmo/aimbat-docs/builddir/_sources/docfiles/gettingData.txt

 Getting Data
 ============

 There are several ways to obtain data to input to AIMBAT.
-If you know of other tools, please `contact the authors <Contact Information>`_.
+If you know of other tools, please `Contact Authors`_.

 Standing Order for Data
 -----------------------